 Before and after workouts

-Different needs and situations can impact the best time to work on pliability, but immediately before and after a workout is usually an ideal time.
+Different needs and solutions can impact the best time to work on pliability, but immediately before and after a workout is usually an ideal time.
 Pliability primes your muscles before the demands of exercise, helping improve performance and reduce the risk of injury.
 By wrapping up the workout with pliability, you can help “lock-in” the right movement patterns and enhance recovery.

 One minute per muscle